ADEMOLA200/oboromi/README.md

 ## Overview

 **oboromi** is a modular and work-in-progress emulator foundation for the Nintendo Switch 2.
 It's built in Rust and focuses on correctness, clarity, and traceability rather than performance at this stage.
+It currently emulates an 8-core ARM64 CPU with 12GB of shared memory.

 > [!IMPORTANT]
 > oboromi is **not (yet)** a full Switch 2 emulator.
 It does not run any Nintendo firmware or games.